cki_tools.credentials

 CKI_LOGGING_LEVEL |

-no | no | logging level for CKI modules, defaults to WARN; to get meaningful output on the command line, set to INFO |
+no | no | logging level for CKI modules, defaults to WARN; set to INFO for meaningful command line output |